HSAR/CloudAppDevDocs/protocol/endpoints.md

-with prefix matching, author tags and genre are exact match only due to datastore limitations) (if query not specified, all songs are returned) sorted by the field specified in sort (if query is present, sorting by title is enforced due to datastore limitations)
+with prefix matching, author tags and genre are exact match only due to datastore limitations) (if query not specified, all songs are returned) sorted by the field specified in sort (if query is present, sorting by title is enforced due to datastore limitations).

+If tag is specified, search for things only with that tag.
+Note that if combined with query, it will act as an OR, ie it will search for things matching the query or containing that tag.

 Returns a JSON object with "results", "token" and "more" fields.
 Results is an array of songs (minus the actual jingle), token is the token to be given in the